walshc/linearFeedbackModel/README.md

 # linearFeedbackModel

-This R package is work in progress.
+This R package is work in progress and might not work as expected.

 ### Description